rubyonjets/jets/docs/_docs/shared-resources-functions.md

 end
 ```

 By default, the `function` method creates Ruby lambda functions.
-The default Ruby handler is `bob.handle`.
+The default Ruby handler is `handle`.

 There is also an `ruby_function` alias to the `function` method.
 They do the same thing.

 ## Python Example

-For Shared Resource Functions, you use Python just as easily.
+For Shared Resource Functions, you can use Python just as easily.
 Here's an example:

 app/shared/resources/custom.rb: